You are on our United Kingdom site

 Sources

-Plan to Make Work Pay, Employment Rights Bill, Next Steps to Make Work Pay, Consultation on 21 October 2024, Response to this consultation on 4 March 2025, 5 March 2025 amendments to the Employment Rights Bill.
+Plan to Make Work Pay, Employment Rights Bill, Next Steps to Make Work Pay, Consultation on 21 October 2024, Response to this consultation on 4 March 2025, 5 March 2025 amendments to the Employment Rights Bill, Roadmap for Implementation of the Employment Rights Bill.

 Subscribe to our Newsletter